isabelra1/Woof-Repo/README.md

 - GATK (Genome Analysis Toolkit): A powerful software package for variant discovery and genotyping in high-throughput sequencing data.
 GATK will be employed to compare genetic variants between Labrador Retrievers and Bulldogs, enabling the identification of breed-specific differences.

 These tools collectively facilitate the acquisition, preprocessing, and analysis of genomic data, enabling comprehensive investigation into the genetic landscapes of Labrador Retrievers and Bulldogs.

+Future Directions:

+Comparative Genomic Analysis with GATK:

+Moving forward, I plan to conduct a comprehensive comparative genomic analysis using the Genome Analysis Toolkit (GATK).
+GATK offers a robust suite of tools specifically designed for variant discovery, genotyping, and comprehensive analysis of high-throughput sequencing data.

+Analysis Plan:

+- Variant Calling: Utilizing GATK's variant calling algorithms, I will identify genetic variants, including single nucleotide polymorphisms (SNPs) and insertions/deletions (indels), across the genomes of Labrador Retrievers and Bulldogs.
+- Breed-Specific Variant Identification: I will compare the identified variants between the two breeds to pinpoint breed-specific genetic variations.
+By distinguishing between common and breed-specific variants, I aim to uncover genetic signatures unique to each breed.